-The Fact \ref{jjj3.4} shows that the ring structures of $R\ltimes M$ corresponds to the properties of $R$ and $M$.
+Fact \ref{jjj3.4} shows that the properties of $R\ltimes M$ corresponds to the properties of $R$ and $M$.
 Especially, if $R$ is a Cohen-Macaulay local ring and $M$ is a maximal Cohen-Macaulay $R$-module, the idealization $R\ltimes M$ builds bridges between the stratification of Cohen-Macaulay rings and the classification of maximal Cohen-Macaulay modules.